U.S. Supreme Court upholds law that prevents domestic abusers from owning guns

 “Guns are the number one weapon of choice for domestic abusers, and there is no reason why anyone who is a known danger should be permitted access to firearms,” Letter said.

-The post U.S. Supreme Court upholds law that prevents domestic abusers from owning guns appeared first on Nevada Current.
+The post U.S. Supreme Court upholds law that prevents domestic abusers from owning guns appeared first on Tennessee Lookout.